RanjithPavan/AWS-Automation-python/README.md

 Repository
 **This repository is for automating AWS using Python**

-<<<<<<< HEAD
 ### 01- S3-Static-Website
 This is a script that will sync a local directory to an s3 bucket, and can configure Route53 and cloudfront.
 =======
 ### 01- Static
 This is a script that will sync a local directory to an s3 bucket, and can configure Route53 and cloudfront.